-Sarah became passionate about pelvic health physiotherapy after working in a health & fitness setting with women who were pregnant or post-partum.
-She has since dedicated her continued training and professional development to the treatment of pelvic floor dysfunction, including pelvic pain, urogenital dysfunction, paediatric pelvic floor dysfunction, and lactation-induced inflammation of the breast (mastitis or blocked ducts).
+Sarah became passionate about pelvic health physiotherapy after working in a health & fitness setting with people who were pregnant or post-partum.
+She has since dedicated her continued training and professional development to the biopsychosocial treatment of pelvic floor dysfunction, including pelvic pain, urogenital dysfunction, paediatric pelvic floor dysfunction, gastrointestinal disorders, penile rehabilitation, sports-related pelvic floor dysfunction, oncology, and bowel & bladder dysfunction related to neurological disorders.

-Sarah is a member of the Canadian Physiotherapy Association and it’s Women’s Health and Pain Science Divisions, as well the International Urogynecological Association and the International Pelvic Pain Society.
-Sarah practices at Advanced Pelvic Physiotherapy Centre in downtown Toronto, using a biopsychosocial approach to treating men, women, and children with pelvic floor dysfunction.
+Sarah is a member of the Canadian Physiotherapy Association and it’s Women’s Health, Pain Science, and Oncology Divisions, as well the International Urogynecological Association, the International Pelvic Pain Society and the International Continence Society.